 Thanks to the solar power market's rapid growth, the United States Bureau of Labor Statistics has noted a positive job outlook for solar PV installers.
 It predicts that employment will increase by an astounding 48 percent between 2023 and 2033 and that the industry will open up excellent job opportunities for qualified individuals—particularly those who complete photovoltaic training programs.

 As the demand for renewable and green energy continues to escalate, the number of wind turbines and wind farms will increase.
-Jobs for wind turbine technicians are the second-fastest growing occupation in the United States.
-According to the Bureau of Labor Statistics (BLS 2021), the employment of wind turbine technicians is projected to grow 68 percent from 2020 to 2030, which is much faster than the average for all occupations.
+In fact, CareerOneStop reports that wind turbine service technicians are the fastest growing occupation in the United States.